oracle-livelabs/database/truecache/introduction/introduction.md

 # Introduction

+## About This Workshop

+Run this hands-on workshop to learn how to use True Cache to improve scalability by offloading queries and reducing the number of requests and connections to the primary database.
+This workshop is based on a compute instance (a online transaction processing application) connected to a Primary database configured with True Cache.
+The demo application is a Java program using the 23c JDBC driver.
+Its simulates a high number of transactions for the primary database and how off loading the read only queries to true cache helps in application performance.

 ## About Oracle True Cache

 Oracle Database True Cache is an in-memory, consistent, and automatically managed SQL and key-value (object) cache.
 True Cache is conceptually a disk less Active Data Guard (ADG).
 Many large scale Web applications faces performance issues when a a database becomes the bottleneck.
 Run this hands-on workshop to learn how to use True Cache to improve scalability by offloading queries and reducing the number of requests and connections to the primary database.